uprm-inso4101-2025-2026-s1/semester-project-pronunciation-coach/README.md

 - **Always activate the virtual environment** before working on backend code
 - **The backend must be running** for Flutter app features that depend on it (quiz, challenges)
 - **Test your endpoints** using the Swagger UI at http://localhost:8000/docs
-- **Code attribution:** Some utilities come from the QuizPython team.
-See `backend/CREDITS.md` for details.

 ---